 The sustainability math for buyers

-Why: a single branded item gets seen over months or years.
-Divide the production carbon by total lifetime views, and the per-view carbon cost drops.
-Digital ads look clean (no physical waste), but server energy and data-center load add up fast.
-Per view, the gap narrows — and a high-use promo item often wins.
+Why the carbon math works: a single branded item gets seen over months or years.
+Divide the production carbon by total lifetime views, and the per-view carbon cost drops fast.
+Digital ads look clean (no physical waste), but server energy and data-center load add up at scale.
+Per view, the gap narrows — and a high-use promo item often wins outright.

 Honest pros: Eco-friendly products made from recycled plastic (often labeled "rPET") cut carbon about 75% versus new plastic.
 Bamboo items and cotton canvas totes are biodegradable, which matters for sustainability-focused audiences.
 Material choice is the single biggest lever.